Nissan Micra Review

 Range, battery and charging

-Just like the Renault, there are two battery options - a 40kWh LFP and a 52kWh lithium-ion NMC, giving ranges 192 and 253 miles respectively.
-That's slightly less than the 194 – 255 miles of the R5, so some have disappeared with the Micra.
-We're nut sure where.
-Could it be different aerodynamics?
-Perhaps the weight of the picture of Mount Fuji in the centre console?
-It's a mystery.
+Just like the Renault, there are two battery options - a 40kWh LFP and a 52kWh lithium-ion NMC, giving ranges 192 and 260-miles respectively.
+That's very similar to the 194 – 255 miles of the Renault 5, and is also in the same ballpark as rivals like the BYD Dolphin Surf.

-Like the R5 a heat pump is standard on both battery options, as well as battery heating and cooling capability - good stuff for optimising your charging.
-You can also have V2L (Vehicle-to-Load) tech as with Renault and Hyundai Inster, although you'll have to pay a bit extra to get the adaptor that you need.
+Like the R5, a heat pump is standard on both Micra models, as well as battery heating and cooling capability - good stuff for optimising your charging.
+You can also have V2L (Vehicle-to-Load) tech - as with Renault and Hyundai Inster - although you'll have to pay a bit extra to get the adaptor that you need.
 The Micra will have the ability to power your home too when the tech is available.

 Practicality and boot space